itbindu/AbiBus-Prediction/README.md

 # 🚌 AbhiBus Price Prediction

 ## 🧠 Overview
-This project uses machine learning to predict bus ticket prices from the AbhiBus platform based on various travel features such as departure time, seat type, bus type (AC/NON-AC), and more.
+This project uses Machine Learning to predict bus ticket prices from the AbhiBus platform based on various travel features such as departure time, seat type, bus type (AC/NON-AC), and more.

 ---